crossasyst-Logo-Color

 The culture within your organization can significantly impact the effectiveness of an SDM.
 Some methodologies, like Lean or Agile, foster a culture of collaboration and adaptability.

-Let’s now take a quick look at 12 of the most common software development methodologies.
+Let’s now take a quick look at 5 software development methodologies.

 12 development methodologies1.
 Waterfall Development Methodology